Master of Pastoral Studies

 - Capstone course (3 credit hours)

 Check out the University Bulletin to view further curriculum information.
 Click here to download a degree worksheet.
-This program is accredited by the Southern Association of Colleges and Schools (SACS).
+Accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 master of pastoral studies